Gas Bayonet Fitting – Gas Bayonet Hose – Connect & Disconnect Gas Bayonet

 Please note that you need to push in rather firmly, as the gas valve spring is quite strong.

-You push in slightly and turn anti-clockwise, to disengage the locking lugs, and then pull the male fitting out.
+You push in slightly and turn anti-clockwise, to disengage the locking lugs, and then pull the male gas bayonet fitting (gas fitting) out.

 If You Continue to Smell Gas